element-hq/policies/docs/identity-server/privacy_notice.md

 (b) protect the security or integrity of our products and services (e.g. for a security audit),

-(c) protect New Vector Ltd. and our users from harm or illegal activities, or
+(c) protect New Vector Ltd., The Matrix.org Foundation, and our users from harm or illegal activities, or

 (d) respond to an emergency which we believe in good faith requires us to disclose information to assist in preventing the serious bodily harm of any person.